tu-delft-library/il-master-thesis-guide/book/2-search.md

 - [2d.
 Additional Search Methods](2d-additional-search-methods.md) - Use additional strategies to find literature
 - [2e.
 Keeping Track of Your Search](2e-document-search.md) - Know how to document and update your search and use search alerts to stay up to date

-## Search Template for Your Master Thesis
+## Search Template
-Want to get started with searching for your project right away?
-Use the [Search Template](2-handout-search.docx) to fill in as you go through the pages or to set up and store a basic search strategy for scientific literature for your MSc thesis.
+You can use the [Search Template](2-template-search.docx) to help you get started with this skill and to document your strategies and findings.